phootwork/phootwork.github.io/docs/index.md

 The time passed, the versions increased and PHP 5 and PHP 7 arrived, with their brand new object oriented heart.
 Anyway, those functions are still there and new PHP versions don't offer alternatives.

-Phootwork is a collection of php libraries which fill these gaps in the php language and provides consistent object oriented solutions where the language natively offers only functions.
+[Phootwork :fab fa-github:](https://github.com/phootwork/phootwork) is a collection of php libraries which fill these gaps in the php language and provides consistent object oriented solutions where the language natively offers only functions.

 The phootwork package includes: